Search Language Syntax

 Grouping Conditions

-(vertical bars, to indicate a logical OR).
+(vertical bars, to indicate a logical OR), or the logical IN operator.
 For example:

 licenseModel = 'LICENSE_INCLUDED' && dataStoragePercentage > 40 && lifecycleState != 'FAILED'

-You cannot combine two different logical operators in the same query unless you wrap parentheses around one group of predicates.
+You can't combine two different logical operators in the same query unless you wrap parentheses around one group of predicates.
 (Multiple conditions can only use the same logical operator otherwise.)
 For example:

 (licenseModel = 'LICENSE_INCLUDED' && dataStoragePercentage > 40) || lifecycleState != 'FAILED'